 3. Disclosure of Confidential Information.

 a.
-Recipient agrees to keep the Confidential Information confidential and not to disclose the Confidential Information to any person or entity other than (a) such of Recipient’s officers, directors, partners, members, employees, attorneys, accountants, or financial advisors who have a bona fide need to have access to such Confidential Information in order for Recipient to carry out the Purposes and who have agreed in writing supplied to, and enforceable by, MarkWest to be likewise bound by the provisions of this Agreement, and (b) such other persons as MarkWest hereafter agrees in writing may receive such Confidential Information (which agreement may be withheld for any reason or for no reason).
+Recipient agrees to keep the Confidential Information confidential and not to disclose the Confidential Information to any person or entity other than (a) such of Recipient’s officers, directors, partners, members, employees, attorneys, accountants, or financial advisors who have a bona fide need to have access to such Confidential Information in order for Recipient to carry out the Purposes and who have agreed to be bound by the provisions of this Agreement, and (b) such other persons as MarkWest hereafter agrees in writing may receive such Confidential Information (which agreement may be withheld for any reason or for no reason).
 Recipient shall be responsible and liable for any use or disclosure of the Confidential Information by such parties in violation of this Agreement.

 b.
 Nothing contained herein shall be deemed to prevent disclosure of any of the Confidential Information if, in the written opinion of Recipient’s legal counsel, such disclosure is legally required to be made in a judicial, administrative, or governmental proceeding pursuant to a valid subpoena or other applicable order; provided, however, Recipient shall give MarkWest at least ten days prior written notice (unless less time is permitted by the applicable proceeding) before disclosing any of the Confidential Information in any such proceeding and, in making such disclosure, Recipient shall disclose only that portion thereof required to be disclosed and shall take all reasonable efforts to preserve the confidentiality thereof, including obtaining protective orders and supporting MarkWest in intervention.